Current version: 2.1 (August 14, 2018)

 - Promised future pensions and start ages, up to 2 non-COLA and 2 COLA future pensions (Social Security is an example of a COLA pension)

-While the spreadsheet doesn't provide a backtesting data set, it's easy to estimate the immediate impact of a stock crash by simply reducing the portfolio size by half its stock allocation and looking at the impact on the calculated withdrawal amount:
+While the spreadsheet doesn't provide a backtesting data set, it estimates the immediate impact of a stock crash by simply reducing the portfolio size by 50% of its stock allocation and looking at the impact on total retirement income (pensions + portfolio withdrawal).